belane/docker-bloodhound/README.md

 # BloodHound Docker Ready to Use

+## Fork Details
+This fork is made to use the latest debian:stable-slim docker image and install the required dependencies for Bloodhound 4.0.3.
+This change is made to support Sharphound3 files which is still useful, particularly in CTFs where a current .NET install may not be available.

 [BloodHound](https://github.com/BloodHoundAD/BloodHound) Docker image out of the box, with collectors and [tons of custom queries](https://github.com/CompassSecurity/BloodHoundQueries/blob/master/customqueries.json).
 It creates a `bh-data` folder with the Ingestors, the data folder is also mounted as a volume, use this to drop your data and load it into the BloodHound GUI.

 ![bloodhound](https://user-images.githubusercontent.com/17031267/48985201-6f587a00-f105-11e8-8355-98e38e08cc5e.png)